Easy Peasy You

 Contents

-Strengthen skin barrier : Use gentle, skin-like ingredients such as ceramides and squalane
+Strengthen the skin barrier : Use gentle, skin-like ingredients such as ceramides and squalane.

-Proceed step by step : introduce moisturizers, active ingredients and peelings slowly and one after the other
+Proceed step by step : Introduce moisturizers, active ingredients, and peels slowly and one after the other.

-Patience and consistency : A simple routine and patience lead to healthy skin in the long term
+Patience and consistency : A simple routine and patience lead to healthy skin in the long run.

-The zero therapy is finally behind you - an important step to free your skin from perioral dermatitis .
-This skin disease, often called "stewardess disease" or "perioral dermatitis", is caused by over-cared skin that reacts to too many care products, highly concentrated active ingredients and external stress factors with redness, dryness, small nodules and usually a light triangle around the mouth.
-Now that your skin has calmed down, a minimalist and tolerable care routine is crucial.
-Strengthen your skin barrier to avoid relapses.
-Here you can find out how to bring your skin into a healthy balance step by step.
+You've finally completed the zero-therapy phase – a crucial step in clearing your skin of perioral dermatitis .
+This skin condition, often called "stewardess disease" or "mouth rash," is caused by over-treated skin that reacts to too many skincare products, highly concentrated active ingredients, and external stressors with redness, dryness, small bumps, and usually a light-colored triangle around the mouth.
+Now that your skin has calmed down, a minimalist and gentle skincare routine is essential.
+Strengthen your skin barrier to prevent relapses.
+Here's how to bring your skin back into a healthy balance, step by step.

-In zero therapy, you stop using all care products and only clean the skin with water .
-If you are still in the middle of the acute phase or would like to find out more about zero therapy or perioral dermatitis, you will find helpful tips for this intensive period in our articles.
+In zero therapy, you stop using all skincare products and cleanse your skin only with water .
+If you are still in the acute phase or would like to learn more about zero therapy or perioral dermatitis, you will find helpful tips for this intensive period in our articles.

 Skin care after zero therapy

-Every day, pay close attention to how your skin reacts to your actions.
-It is possible that you started your skin care routine too early.
-In this case, take a step back.
+Pay close attention each day to how your skin reacts to your skincare routine.
+It's possible you started too soon.
+If so, take a step back.

-Remember: your skin's tolerance threshold is now very low and you should definitely take that seriously.
-This is the only way you will be able to completely calm down your skin.
-It is better to hold out for a few months than to constantly have to walk around with this irritated skin.
-Perioral dermatitis that has not healed will always come back.
-That is why it is important that you establish a healthy and irritation-free skin care routine even after the zero therapy so that you do not end up in this situation again.
+Remember: Your skin's tolerance threshold is now extremely low, and you should definitely take this seriously.
+Only then will your skin be able to fully calm down again.
+It's better to persevere for a few months now than to constantly have to deal with this irritated skin.
+Unhealed perioral dermatitis always recurs.
+That's why, even after the initial treatment, it's crucial that you establish a healthy and irritation-free skincare routine to prevent a recurrence.

-Once your perioral dermatitis has calmed down, it is very important that you prevent any irritation.
-Even if everything has healed, the perioral dermatitis can unfortunately come back if you use the wrong products or too many products.
+Once your perioral dermatitis has subsided, it's crucial to prevent any further irritation.
+Even after it has healed, perioral dermatitis can unfortunately recur if you use the wrong products or too many of them.

-Make sure that you gradually introduce your skin care routine.
+Make sure you introduce your skincare routine gradually.
 One product at a time.
-Give your skin a little time to get used to new products.
-Depending on how you went, it may not have seen any skin care for a long time.
-This can also be quite a change for your skin.
+Give your skin some time to adjust to new products.
+Depending on your history, it may have gone without skincare for a while.
+That can also be quite an adjustment for your skin.

 "One product at a time"

-See how your skin reacts to changes and act accordingly.
-If it gets really bad again, take a small step back and try again over the next few days.
-Your skin may get a few spots after being so dry.
-Every skin reacts differently and the skin cycle lasts at least 28 days.
-You should definitely keep this in mind.
-If you follow the tips when setting up your skin care routine and you don't experience any severe rashes, itching, pain or inflammation, things will definitely get better again quickly.
-Set up a healthy and minimalist skin care routine.
+Observe how your skin reacts to changes and act accordingly.
+If it worsens significantly again, take a small step back and try again in the next few days.
+You might experience a few breakouts after being so dry.
+Everyone's skin reacts differently, and the skin cycle lasts at least 28 days.
+Keep that in mind.
+If you follow the tips when building your skincare routine and don't experience any severe rashes, itching, pain, or inflammation, things will surely improve quickly.
+Build a healthy and minimalist skincare routine.

 In general, you should pay attention to these ingredients in the future:

-- Fragrances : Irritate the skin and can cause allergies.
+- Fragrances : Irritate the skin and can trigger allergies.

-- Essential oils : May irritate sensitive skin and cause contact allergies.
+- Essential oils : Can irritate sensitive skin and cause contact allergies.

 - Highly concentrated active ingredients : Introduce ingredients such as retinol or vitamin C only gradually and in low concentrations.